Beautiful People (Chris Brown song)

 "Beautiful People" is a song by American singer Chris Brown featuring Italian DJ Benny Benassi, released as the third single from Brown's fourth studio album F.A.M.E. on March 11, 2011 by Jive Records.
 It was written by Brown, with Benny Benassi and Alle Benassi handling its production.
 Musically, "Beautiful People" is an uptempo song which draws from the genres of progressive house and Europop, containing influences of dancehall and R&B. The song’s lyrics revolve around Brown encouraging listeners to be positive by recognizing and appreciating their inner beauty.

 The song received critical acclaim for its production and lyrics, with various magazines listing it as one of the best outings of 2011.
 In the United States, the song peaked at number forty-three on the US Billboard Hot 100 and number one on the US Hot Dance Club Songs chart.
 It reached the top ten in Australia, Ireland, New Zealand and the United Kingdom, and the top twenty in Belgium and Denmark.
 The accompanying music video was released on March 22, 2011, and features personal footage of Brown's everyday life.
 The video also features appearances from several of Brown's famous friends, including Diddy, Bow Wow, T-Pain, Nelly, Timbaland, among others.
 Brown promoted the song with live performances on Dancing with the Stars, the 2011 MTV Video Music Awards, and the 54th Grammy Awards.
 It was also included on the set list of his 2011 F.A.M.E.
 Tour.

 Background and composition

 "Beautiful People" was written by Brown, with Benny Benassi and Alle Benassi handling its production.
 It was recorded at The Record Plant—a studio in Los Angeles, California.
 Before the release of F.A.M.E., the song leaked online on January 16, 2011.
 The single cover was unveiled on February 2, 2011, showing Brown strapping a gas mask onto his face as he peers up at the camera.
 The song's title is spelled out in ransom note effect, with Brown's name graffitied onto the bottom right corner.
-"Beautiful People" was released for digital download on December 29, 2010.
+"Beautiful People" was first released for digital download on December 29, 2010.
 An extended play, featuring additional remixes of the song, was made available for download in the United Kingdom and the United States on April 19, 2011.
 "Beautiful People" was later included on Benassi's fifth studio album, Electroman (2011), as track four.